Certified Business Valuation for Divorce Cases

 Our Business Valuation Methodology

 We choose the right method for each business.
 We use the income approach for businesses that earn money consistently.
 We use the asset approach for companies that don’t have a steady income history.
-We use the market-based method when the data supports it.
+We use the market approach (the market-based method) when comparable sales data supports it.
 The result is a fair market value built from the right valuation methods for that specific case.

 In complex situations, we reconcile multiple approaches into one number both sides can trust.
 When the valuation holds, cases settle.